ptrckqn/shadibeshai-website/src/pages/lab.md

         help-seeking behaviours of minority groups.
 She hopes to use this research towards the development of more inclusive practices in clinical psychology.
+    - title: Ali Bukhari
+      sub: Honours Student
+      body: Ali is a fourth year B.A.
+(Hons.)
+Psychology student, currently completing his honours thesis under the supervision of Dr. Beshai.
+His research investigates the effect of an online mindfulness-based intervention (Mind-OP) on mitigating symptoms of envy.
+More broadly, he is interested in applying knowledge of mental health and llness prevention in a public health setting, targeted towards indigenous and immigrant communities.
+      image: /uploads/renderedimage.jpeg
     - title: Shalaine (Shae) Sackman
       sub: Research Volunteer
       body: In their third year of pursuing a degree in philosophy and one in